Husqvarna Svartpilen 250 and Husqvarna Vitpilen 250 is now in Nepal!

 However, people won’t buy Husqvarna for the practicality, do they?
 My guess, people will buy it for the power and performance on offer.

 READ NEXT: Jawa Motorcycle Launch in Nepal Confirmed!

-Who is authorized distributor of Huqvarna bikes in Nepal?
+Who is the authorized distributor of Husqvarna bikes in Nepal?

 Hansraj Hulaschand & Co.
 Pvt.
 Ltd. is the authorized distributor of Husqvarna Bikes in Nepal.